k8-proxy/github-labeller/README.md

 # Label Synchronisation accross all repositores

 ### Usage (Automatic)
-The label maker and synchronisation utilises a CI pipeline (go.yml) that runs every hour to look out for any new repositories and apply the labels.
+The label maker and synchronisation utilises a CI pipeline (go.yml) that runs every day at 06:00 UTC time look out for any new repositories and apply the labels.
+You can use [crontab] to come up with the desired cron job to run the timer.

 ### Usage (Manual)
 1. Install go, if you don't have it installed.
 Click [here] for directions.